My Outreachy Application

 Last year my initial application at Outreachy was rejected because I had submitted it on the last day.

-I had invested quiet some time in writing the essay answers and felt a bit dejected that the folks at Outreachy hadn’t even reviewed my application.
+I had invested quite some time in my initial application and felt a bit dejected that the folks at Outreachy hadn’t even reviewed my application.

 That year, reported Outreachy, there was an “overwhelmingly large” number of applications and Outreachy decided not to review those submitted on the day of the deadline.

 This year, I decided I was going to be vigilant and proactive.

 I downloaded my university academic calendars, noted down the semester start and end dates for all the remaining semesters of my degree course, wrote the essay answers, and sat waiting for the clock to strike 4 pm.